-In every society, once you reach a certain age, you are deemed an adult.
+In every society, once you reach a certain age, you are officially an adult.
 And yet, there is always that inner feeling of being someone’s little one, even if just for a moment.

-It’s not about age, it’s about memories and ingrained behavior patterns.
+It’s not about age, it’s about memories and habitual behavior patterns.

-The behaviors that stay alive from childhood not only impact relationships with family, they also show up at work. ,
+Consequently, the behaviors that stay alive from childhood not only impact relationships with family, they also show up at work.

 Living with the paradox

-Today I will talk about the stress of being a successful adult with tinges of your childhood still in the air.
-No, not you as a parent.
-You as a mature human being coupled with being an adult child.
+Therefore, today I will talk about the stress of being a successful adult.
+No, I’m not talking about you as a parent.
+I’m considering you as a mature human being.
+Also considering you as an adult child.

 For now, I will focus very specifically on mothers and daughters.